lomnom/EZproblem/README.md

 	else:
 		raise ValueError("Too many sample testcases generated")
 ```
-An example `creator.py` file is in `bracketex/creator.py`.
+An example `creator.py` file is provided in `bracketex/creator.py` if helpful.
 It is commented to serve as a tutorial.

 PROTIP: Use `help(class / function)` to get documentation on any classes/methods, all the code has lots of docstrings.